davekinkead/davekinkead.github.io/_posts/philosophy/2014-01-28-citations-should-embrace-the-hype.md

+---
-# Citations should embrace the hype(rlink)
+title: Citations should embrace the hype-rlink
+category: thoughts
+layout: post
+---

 In trying to flesh out a coherent strategy for the development of a scholarly markdown, one issue I find myself beating my head against a wall on, is the matter of references and citation.
-There's much debate on the [digital] [academe] [interwebs] about an appropriate method of citing the works of others when using digital media.
+There's much debate on the [digital][] [academe][] [interwebs][] about an appropriate method of citing the works of others when using digital media.
 Part of the problem stems from the fact that the markdown specification wasn't designed with scholarly writing in mind.

 Footnotes weren't part of Gruber's original idea.
 Reading the [specifications][markdown], it's clear that the primary intention of markdown was making writing for the web more readable for authors.
 It was only later that the [power] and [simplicity] of text based writing became clearer to many in the digital academe.
 And with the advent of scripts like [Pandoc], markdown has become much more than simply a text-to-html translator - it can now serve as a common format that effectively separates semantics from presentation while maintaining intuitive readability.